The internet is full of task management programs. In this battle, two tools are TickTick and Todoist. What would the comparison look like?

 Attachments: Todoist supports attaching files to tasks.
 TickTick only supports one attachment per day.

-Apps are part of the Todoist vs. TickTick comparison because mobile is also used for task management.
-The mobile apps of both are similar to the desktop ones in terms of features.
+The mobile apps are similar to the desktop ones in terms of features.

 Both use the default Android and iOS layouts, while you can sign in and up using the same options.
-Moving to widgets on Android, you find ten widgets for TickTick, while Todoist comes with three widgets in total.
+TickTick mobile app has a Pomodoro timer feature that can also play music to help you focus.

 Premium and pricing